pstlab/sharework_knowledge/README.md

 source devel/setup.bash
 ```

-To finalize the installation it is necessary to define the environment variable **SHAREWORK_KNOWLEDGE** in order to point to the folder containing the installed package.
+To finalize the installation just define the environment variable **SHAREWORK_KNOWLEDGE** in order to point to the folder containing the installed package.

 ```
 export SHAREWORK_KNOWLEDGE=~/ws/src/sharework_knowledge